Tenerife

 Why Visit?

 If you're looking for somewhere to kite all year round in Europe, it's undoubtedly the Canary Islands.
-A group of Spanish archipelago located in front of the Moroccan coast.
-Spring throughout the year attracts millions of tourist from all over Europe, especially those from colder climates.
+A group of Spanish archipelagos is located in front of the Moroccan coast.
+Spring throughout the year attracts millions of tourists from all over Europe, especially those from colder climates.

 Tenerife, one of the islands, is one of the most popular tourist destinations in the world, specifically for its spectacular volcanic scenery.
-As far as kitesurfing is concerned, it offers light wind condition and little waves or radical days with over 40 knots and two metres waves.
+However, as far as kitesurfing is concerned, it offers light wind conditions and little waves or radical days with over 40 knots and two metres waves.

 Wind and Weather